splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 Items should at least include the following:

 * Which environment variables and command line parameters to set for the auto-instrumentation agents.
-For more information, see https://docs.splunk.com/Observability/apm/set-.
+For more information, see :ref:`advanced-java-otel-configuration` and :ref:`otel-install-linux-manual`.
-* Guide on how to enable https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.8rdrmmc6xzqh if required.
 * Instructions how to configure logs to add tracing information.
 This is language dependent.
 For a Java example, see :ref:`correlate-traces-with-logs-java`.
 * A guide that to the naming conventions for metrics, and environments.
-For details on metric naming conventions, see https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.wm48ywczbj4.
-For details on environment naming conventions, see https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.nly13uf61hgz.
+For details on metric naming conventions, see :ref:`metric-dimension-names`.
+For naming environments, you can set the deployment environment as a span tag, which allows you to filter your APM by environments of interest.
+See :ref:`deployment-env-spantag` to learn more.